We just reached 30,000 articles on this wiki! 🥳

 SonicChaosGigaINT.png SonicChaosGigaJP.png

 The title card fonts are completely different between regions.
-Notably, the international version does not have Act numbers in its font.
-"Gigalopolis Zone" was shortened to "Gigapolis Zone".
+Notably, the international version looks similar to that of Sonic the Hedgehog 2 (Game Gear) and does not have Act numbers in its font.
+The Japanese font is still used for the score card.
+"Gigalopolis Zone" was shortened to "Gigapolis Zone", even in the Zone Select.

 Dr. Robotnik is called "Eggman" in the credits of the Japanese version.
 Also, the Japanese version uses a combination of Master System and English Game Gear versions' Act 3 layouts.
 It uses the Master System's layouts for Turquoise Hill Zone and Gigapolis Zone, an altered version of Master System's layout for Sleeping Egg Zone, altered versions of English Game Gear's layouts for Mecha Green Hill Zone and Aqua Planet Zone, and the English Game Gear's layout for Electric Egg Zone.